rqndom/another-game/README.md

 ## Objective

-Try to reach all red checkpoints.
+Try to reach all checkpoints in red.

 ## Commands